-For business shareholders and owners to understand the benefits of forming an S corporation and evaluate if filing taxes as an S corporation makes sense, they first must be able to answer the question, what is an S corporation LLC?
+However, for business shareholders and owners who attempt to understand the tax benefits of forming an S corporation and evaluate if filing their taxes as an S corporation makes sense, they first must be able to answer several questions…

-Corporations are taxed, by default, as C corporations.
-The C corporation status requires the whole of the business’s taxable income be paid by the corporation.
-The shareholders then pay tax on any dividends, an effective double tax.
+Corporations are taxed, by default, like C corporations.
+The C corporation status requires the entity itself is responsible for paying taxes independent of shareholder’s personal responsibility.
+After distributions, the shareholders then pay taxes on any gains from their dividends, an effective double tax.

 What is an S Corporation LLC?

-An S corporation LLC is a limited-liability corporation that elects to file its taxes as an S corporation by using IRS Form 2553, otherwise known as the Election By Small Business form.
-Form 2553 must be filed prior to tax time.
-Once filed, the Internal Revenue Service will respond with an approval letter.
-All proper procedures for incorporation must be followed in order for S corporation tax status to be approved.
+An S corporation LLC is a hybrid limited liability corporation that elects to file its taxes as an S corporation by applying IRS Form 2553, otherwise known as the Election By Small Business form.

 How to form an S Corporation LLC: